Ram11Coder/Java-interview-questions/Core Java/Java FAQ/README.md

 Defining same name and signature in child class override - rewriting the logic constructor belong same class so we can not override to child class

+### 41 What is inheritance?
+- Defining object with help of existing object Features
+- Accessing existing object or functionality
+- Adding new features
+- Updating existing object functionality